All Things Stewart Mineral Springs

-It's late November 1999, and under Mary's guidance the Springs was at last going year-round for the first time ever.
+It's late November 1999, and under Mary's guidance the Springs was at last going year-round.

 The venerable old restaurant was re-opening as well, after being shuttered for ages.

 If that wasn't enough, Mary was working overtime to attract new retreats, events, and workshops.
-And she extended bathhouse/office open hours til 10 p.m. on Thursday, Friday and Saturday evenings, creating two work shifts in process.
+And extending bathhouse/office open hours til 10 p.m. on Thursday, Friday and Saturday evenings, creating two work shifts in the process.

-Place had formerly kept banker hours, 10 to 6 every day, seven days a week, summer, spring, and fall, then shutting for winter.
+The place had formerly kept banker hours, 10 to 6 every day, seven days a week, summer, spring, and fall, shutting for winter.

 Sauna enthusiasts who'd tried protesting

-early closing by staging de facto sit-in demonstrations in old smaller sauna caved in heartbeat when introverted but no-nonsense Linda, longtime bath attendant and wife of Mary's uncle, would fling the door open and rush in like a firefighter and begin hosing down benches like there was no one there.
+early closing by staging de facto sit-in demonstrations in old smaller sauna caved in heartbeat when introverted but no-nonsense Linda, longtime bath attendant and wife of Mary's uncle, flung the door open and rush in like a firefighter and began hosing down benches like there was no one there.
 Sometimes she barely suppressed a grin as busted protesters scattered.

 Who's minding the place?

-Mary's resident groundskeeper had just quit on her with zero notice.
-He'd apparently gotten one tongue-lashing too many.
+Mary's latest resident groundskeeper had just quit on her with zero notice; he'd apparently gotten one tongue-lashing too many.
 Often-intense Scorpion, Mary could drive others as hard as she drove herself.
-At times she got downright tyrannical, having zero patience for workers goofing up or slacking off.
+At times she got downright gnarly, having zero patience for workers goofing up or slacking off.
 He'd recently let his large German shepherd roam free at night.
-It so terrified a late-arriving cabin guest as it stood outside her just-parked car, intently staring at her, that she didn't dare get out, instead driving to Weed motel and next day demanding a refund.
+It so terrified a late-arriving cabin guest, as it stood outside her just-parked car, intently staring at her, that she didn't dare get out, instead driving to Weed motel and next day demanding a refund.

-Mary was still reeling from a more serious groundskeeper fiasco and resulting owner Foggy's ire.
-That man was escorted off grounds in handcuffs by sheriff deputies and charged with malfeasance.
-It seemed job post was now radioactive, rife with suspicion towards whoever held it.
+Mary was still reeling from a far more serious groundskeeper fiasco and resulting owner Foggy's ire.
+That man was escorted off grounds in handcuffs by sheriff deputies, charged with malfeasance of duties.
+It seemed the job post was now radioactive, rife with suspicion towards whoever held it.
 Owner was understandably wary of paying anyone only to be hornswaggled.

-Arrested ex-caretaker was later considered likely culprit exacting revenge when in dead of night someone with key access to control shed drained the mammoth hillside water tank.
-It happened during mega-busy summer spell, and so, predictably, total chaos ensued.
-Mary dealt with problem by equally-sneakily deploying pump to refill tank with creek water.
-While denying that was precisely what she was doing -- even after curious visitors heard the loud pump and traced big hose running from tank down to creek and began asking pointed questions -- she emptied the entire region's store shelves of bottled water and issued it at conference hall off the back of her laden black Eddie Bauer edition pickup to huge flock of group attendees who'd booked the place for week.
-Grounds appeared to have become an unlikely refugee camp.
+Arrested ex-caretaker was later considered the likely culprit exacting revenge when in dead of night someone with key access to control shed drained the mammoth hillside water tank.
+It happened during mega-busy summer spell; predictable total chaos ensued.
+Mary dealt with problem by equally-sneakily deploying pump to refill tank with creek water while denying that was precisely what she was doing -- even after curious visitors hearing the loud pump traced long thick hose running from tank to creek and began asking pointed questions.
+Meanwhile she emptied the entire region's store shelves of bottled water and issued it at conference hall off the back of her laden black Eddie Bauer edition pickup truck to a huge flock of group attendees who'd booked the place for week.
+Grounds suddenly appeared as some unlikely refugee camp.